What is E-E-A-T? SEO Guide for Beginners

 How E-E-A-T Works

-Google's Search Quality Rater Guidelines, a 170+ page document used by human evaluators, lay out exactly what each letter means.
+Google's full Search Quality Rater Guidelines, the roughly 180-page document its human evaluators work from, lay out exactly what each letter means.

 Experience asks whether the content creator has firsthand involvement with the topic.
 Did the product reviewer actually buy and use the product?
 Did the travel blogger actually visit the destination?